rafanthx13/php-ultimate-notes/_posts/awesome-books/refactoring-to-patterns/chapter-06.md

 **Se**

-Building a Composite is repetitive, complicated, or error- prone.
+Building a Composite is repetitive, complicated, or error-prone.

 **Refatore para:**